Francis Xavier: Burials and relics

 Xavier was first buried on a beach at Shangchuan Island.
 António got a shroud from some Portuguese merchants, and with another servant put his body in a wooden coffin.
 They added lime so that his bones could be taken back to India if requested.
 His body was buried until February 1553, when the Portuguese merchants dug it up.
 They noted that there was no smell at all, and that his body was whole.
 A slice was cut from the thigh for the captain, who smelled it and agreed to transport the body.

 His body was taken to Our Lady of the Hill, a Jesuit church, in Portuguese Malacca on 22 March 1553.
 It was removed from the coffin and put in a shroud.
 The pit was small and workers tamped down the dirt on top of his body, causing lesions and breaking bones, and flattening the nose.
 There were no Jesuits present at the church during this process.
 An open grave in the church now marks the place of Xavier's burial.

 The first time his body was inspected by non-laymen or servants was around 15 August 1553, when a group of Jesuits exhumed his body and found it incorrupt, emanating a sweet smell, "more like the garden of the bridegroom when the south wind blows than that of human flesh".
 The shroud was stained with blood, which was still wet.
-His body was then moved 4,000 km to Goa, where it arrived on March the 16th, 1554.
+His body was then moved 4,000 km to Goa, where it arrived on 16 March 1554.

 It was greeted by a crowd of some 6,000 people, including the Viceroy and other key colonial figures, and carried in procession to the Jesuit College of St Paul.
 For the following four days, people went to St Paul's in crowds to venerate it.
 Contemporary observers recorded "a great deal of shouting and disorder" and people shoving violently to have rosaries and other articles touch his body.
 Father Melchior Nunes Barreto opined in a letter to Igiatius Loyola the following May his belief that, if the priests had not been present, people would have even tried to obtain pieces of his body.

 In 1559, his body was moved from St Paul's church, which was to be demolished, moved to the rector's room for a time and then to several other locations.

+In subsequent decades, pieces of his corpse were removed and kept as relics.
 The right forearm, which Xavier used to bless and baptise his converts, was detached by request of Superior General Claudio Acquaviva in 1614.

 This was done in secret, his body being exhumed again for the lower portion of the arm to be surgically detached.
 It was sent to and has been displayed since in a silver reliquary at the main Jesuit church in Rome, Il Gesù.